Directory of U.S. Military Rockets and Missiles

 The AIM-260 JATM (Joint Advanced Tactical Missile) is a long-range air-to-air missile, to be used by the U.S. Air Force and U.S. Navy to supplement and eventually replace the AIM-120 AMRAAM.

 The JATM program was begun in 2017, as a reaction to the development of very long range air-to-air missiles in Russia and China.
 By 2022, flight testing was reportedly well underway, and production was expected to begin by the end of 2023.
-In 2018, the designation AIM-260A was assigned to the missile, incl. designations for DATM-260A dummy and NATM-260A special test vehicles.
+In 2018, the designation AIM-260A was assigned to JATM, incl. designations for DATM-260A, NATM-260A and JAIM-260A dummy and special test missiles.
 No explanation has come forward for the number 260, which is much higher than the current numbers in the M-for-Missile sequence.

 The AIM-260 is developed as a top-secret Special Access Program, and therefore no definite details about its characteristics have been made public.
 It is expected to have inertial mid-course guidance, a two-way datalink, a dual-mode terminal seeker and an effective range of at least 200 km (125 miles).
-The external form factor is reportedly similar to that of the AIM-120D, making integration with existing platforms (F/A-18E/F, F-22, F-35) easy.
+The external form factor is reportedly very similar to that of the AIM-120D, making integration with existing AMRAAM-carrying platforms, incl. the internal weapons bays of the F-22 and F-35, relatively straight-forward.

 Specifications